-(1) "Wages" means:

-(a) All remuneration for personal services, including the cash value of all remuneration paid in any medium other than cash, other than remuneration paid in other than cash to an agricultural worker or a domestic worker.
+- (1) "Wages" means: - (a) All remuneration for personal services, including the cash value of all remuneration paid in any medium other than cash, other than remuneration paid in other than cash to an agricultural worker or a domestic worker.
 When an employing unit during a calendar year acquires the experience of an employer as provided in section 8-76-104 and if, immediately after such acquisition, the successor employer continues to employ an individual who immediately prior to the acquisition was an employee of the predecessor, any remuneration previously paid to the individual by the predecessor shall be considered as having been paid by the successor.

-(b) (I) Repealed.

-(II) Any amount treated as an employer contribution under 26 U.S.C. sec.
-414 (h)(2); and arrangement for deferral of compensation other than a plan described in section 8-70-142 (1)(c).
-Any amount deferred under a nonqualified deferred compensation plan shall be taken into account for the purposes of this paragraph (b) as of the date that the services are performed or the date that there is no substantial risk of forfeiture of the rights to such amount, whichever date is later, and shall not thereafter be treated as "wages" for the purposes of this section.
+- (I) Repealed. - (II) Any amount treated as an employer contribution under 26 U.S.C. sec.
+414 (h)(2); and - (III) Any employer contribution under a nonqualified deferred compensation plan.
+For the purposes of this subparagraph (III), "nonqualified deferred compensation plan" means any plan or other arrangement for deferral of compensation other than a plan described in section 8-70-142 (1)(c).
+Any amount deferred under a nonqualified deferred compensation plan shall be taken into account for the purposes of this paragraph (b) as of the date that the services are performed or the date that there is no substantial risk of forfeiture of the rights to such amount, whichever date is later, and shall not thereafter be treated as "wages" for the purposes of this section. - (IV) Any payment included in the definition of wages in the "Federal Unemployment Tax Act". - (c) Tips which are received while performing services that constitute employment and which are made known to the employer through a written statement furnished to him by the employee; and